mehulagg/gitlab/doc/user/admin_area/settings/continuous_integration.md

 When disabled, the latest artifacts for any **new** successful or fixed pipelines are allowed to expire.

+To change the setting to keep the latest artifacts:

 This setting takes precedence over the [project level setting](../../../ci/pipelines/job_artifacts.md#keep-artifacts-from-most-recent-successful-jobs).
 If disabled at the instance level, you cannot enable this per-project.

+1. Go to **Admin Area > Settings > CI/CD**.
+1. Expand **Continuous Integration and Deployment**.
+1. Uncheck or check **Keep the latest artifacts for all jobs in the latest successful pipelines**.
+1. Click **Save changes** for the changes to take effect.

 When you disable the feature, the latest artifacts do not immediately expire.
 A new pipeline must run before the latest artifacts can expire and be deleted.